Aerocatia/halopc-restored/README.md

 The translated game data for Halo PC.
 ### `/extra/gearbox_shader_bitmaps/tags`
 Bitmaps for the old Halo PC shaders made by Gearbox.
-These must be loaded in before `tags` if you with to make resource maps that are compatible with old Custom Edition maps.
+These must be loaded in before `tags` if you wish to make resource maps that are compatible with old Custom Edition maps.
-These tags should not be used for anyhting else, as they conflict with the base tagset.
+These tags should not be used for anything else, as they conflict with the base tagset.
 ### `/extra/highres_bitmaps/tags`
 Faithful custom high resolution versions of certain transparency bitmaps, like doors, control panels, and the KOTH Hill.
 Also contains slightly higher resolution versions of bitmaps made by bungie that were used elsewhere (Xbox 1749, other parts of the final tagset).